softprops/sbt-gh-issues/README.md

     def ghIssueNumColor = Console.MAGENTA
     def ghLabelColor = Console.BOLD

-I you would like to write out the logging yourself, override one of these logging methods.
+If you would like to write out the logging yourself, override one of these logging methods.

     def issueListing(issue: Issue): Unit
     def issueDetail(issue: Issue): Unit